asalitri/Fantasy-Sports-ML-Analytics/README.md

 ### Feature Engineering & Advanced Metrics
 - Deepened understanding of designing domain-specific sports metrics like LuckIndex, weighted averages, volatility measures, and exponentially weighted moving averages (EWMA).
 - Learned to combine domain knowledge with statistical principles to improve predictive features.
 - Developed strategies to identify and remove uninformative/misleading features, and experimented with feature interactions to enhance model performance.
-- Developed strategies to identify and remove uninformative/misleading features, and experimented with feature interactions to enhance model performance.

 ### Predictive Modeling Best Practices